rkuykendall/map-world-news/README.md

 1. git clone git@github.com:rkuykendall/dmst-temp-repo.git
 2. cd dmst-temp-repo
+3. easy_install pip
-3. pip install Flask gunicorn
+3. pip install flask gunicorn dstk nose
 4. foreman start

 Alternatively, you can work on the HTML/CSS/JS to get D3 working.
 I uploaded a start as *index.html* and *world-50m.json*.
 Unfortunately, it fails to load the JSON file if you just view it in the browser, so you need set up a local server.